coinkite/coinkite-tap-proto/docs/protocol.md

 are supported.

 If not provided, the existing derivation path is unchanged by this command.
+The path can be up to 8 levels deep.
 Authentication is required.

 ### `certs`